ssbc/private-group-spec/README.md

 ## Security considerations

 While we have tried our best to create a secure end-to-end encrypted communication protocol, this spec is not fit for use in safety critical situations.
 The specification has not been vetted by an independent party.
-Even assuming a bugfree spec, we have intentionally left out several security features that are considered state of the art in other apps such as Signal.
+Even assuming a bug-free spec, we have intentionally left out several security features that are considered state of the art in other apps such as Signal, such as "forward secrecy".

 Because of this, we advise that anyone that implements this spec in an app, includes prominent UI that warns the user about possible risks.